 4. Eisenhower Park

 This is a great place for adults and children.
 The playground and rock climbing wall will entertain your children while you enjoy the walking trails and tower.
-The Eisenhower Tower gives you a spectacular, expansive view over the park.
+The Eisenhower Tower gives you a spectacular, expansive view of the park.

 5. Yanaguana Garden & Playground